samuellna/samuellna/README.md

-## Hi, i'm Samuel and welcome to my profile!
+## Hi, i'm Samuel, welcome to my profile!

 💻 I’m a computer engineering student at UFPE.